 How is gonorrhea transmitted?

 The main method of transmission of gonorrhea is by sexual intercourse.
-The gonorrhea bacteria is present in bodily fluids, so once an infected person’s semen or other fluids gets inside the body of another person, that other person will get infected with the disease.
+The gonorrhea bacteria is present in bodily fluids, so once an infected person’s semen or other fluids get inside the body of another person, that other person will get infected with the disease.

 Another way to transmit gonorrhea is by sharing of contaminated needles, razors, syringes, and other paraphernalia.
 People who are into drugs and use intravenous methods to inject drugs in their bloodstreams are more likely to contract gonorrhea.

-A pregnant mother with gonorrhea can also pass the bacteria on to her child during child birth.
+A pregnant mother with gonorrhea can also pass the bacteria on to her child during childbirth.